larabjork/mario-coffee/README.md

 _* Flash Messages: The project should include flash success and error messages for creating products and reviews._

 _* Overall Styling: You'll be demoing this site to the CEO of Mario's Specialty Foods, so it should look presentable._

+Here are the user stories provided for week 2 of the project:

+_* As an admin, I should be able to log in and log out of the application._
+_* As an admin, I should be able to add, update and delete products._
+_* As an admin, I should be able to add reviews._
+_* As an admin, I want to ensure that other users don't have access to CRUD functionality._
+_* As a user, I want to be able to create an account and add a review to a product.
+(A product can have many comments.)
+This is the only CRUD functionality a user can have._

 ### Technologies Used
 Ruby 2.6.5, Rails 5.2.4, Bundler, PSQL/Postgres